everyclass/session-cleaner/README.md

 # session-cleaner
-A cron job to clean expired sessions in MongoDB using Python
+A cron job to clean expired sessions in MongoDB